fact-project/photon_stream/README.md

 The trigger type of the FACT telescope.
 There are differnt trigger types for FACT, here in the high level format we only have left:

 - 4: The self triggered mode, also called "physics trigger".
 These events are expected to contain light flashes and air showers.
 - 1: External trigger input 1.
 Here the GPS module triggers the read out ```59``` times a minute.
-These events are expected to contain only night sky background.
+These events are expected to contain only night-sky-background.
 - 2: External trigger input 2.
 The same as external trigger input 1, since the GPS modul was switched from 1 to 2 once.
 - 1024: A random trigger also called "pedestal trigger".
-These events are also expected to only contain night sky background.
+These events are also expected to only contain night-sky-background.

 For a full overview of the FACT trigger types, see the [Phd of Patrick Vogler, table 4.3.b](http://e-collection.library.ethz.ch/eserv/eth:48381/eth-48381-02.pdf)